astrohart/xyLOGIX.Api.Data.Iterables/xyLOGIX.Api.Data.Iterables/README.md

-We have a factory in front of both these objects, and the objective of using fluent methods instead is to avoid having to include a whole bunch of NuGet packages in the factory module.
+We have a factory in front of both these objects, and the objective of using fluent methods instead is to avoid having to include a bunch of NuGet packages in the factory module.

 <a name='M-xyLOGIX-Api-Data-Iterables-IterableBase`1-GetEnumerator'></a>